 PrivateVPN might have fewer servers than some of the services in this list (roughly 200 spread across 63+ countries), but it provides much higher speeds.
 Not only that, it provides unlimited bandwidth and allows you to torrent freely.

 Using 256-bit encryption, protection against IPv6, WebRTC, and DNS leaks, and a kill switch, PrivateVPN keeps your internet traffic safe from prying eyes.
 There’s also a cloaking feature designed to hide the fact that you’re using a VPN in the first place.
 What’s more, it’s possible to manually configure this service for VPN-over-Tor (although the practical uses for this are limited).

-This VPN has apps for MacOS, iOS, Windows, and Android.
+This VPN has apps for macOS, iOS, Windows, and Android.
 It can be manually installed on Linux devices and most home routers.
-PrivateVPN enables you to connect up to six devices at once.
+PrivateVPN enables you to connect up to 10 devices at once.